ajdawson/eofs/doc/index.rst

 Developing and contributing
 ---------------------------

-All development is done through `Github <http://github.com/ajdawson/eofs>`_.
-To check out the latest sources run:

-    git clone git://github.com/ajdawson/eofs.git

-It is always a good idea to run the tests during development, to do so:

-    cd eofs
-    nosetests -sv

-Running the tests requires nose_.
+Contributions big or small are welcomed from anyone with an interest in the project.

-Bug reports and feature requests should be filed using the Github issues_ system.
+Bug reports and feature requests can be filed using the Github issues_ system.
-If you have code you would like to contribute, fork the `repository <http://github.com/ajdawson/eofs>`_ on Github, do the work on a feature branch of your fork, push your feature branch to *your* Github fork, and send a pull request.
+If you would like to contribute code or documentation please see the :doc:`devguide/index`.

 History